duskvirkus/manualreview/README.md

 # Manual Review App

-A Processing sketch for manually reviewing images for machine learning.
-Designed to be started using command line arguments.
+A Processing sketch for manually reviewing images for machine learning datasets.

 ![Shows a screenshot of a processing application running with visual studio code in the background.
 The app has an image up in it of a person looking at a painting and 15 images to the side, with squares that are red or green, followed by an arrow followed, by empty squares.](./images/screenshot.png)